nanogiants/appcom-styleguide-android/README.md

     int a = 10;
     int value = 20; // bad since, this does not tell the proper purpose of the variable

-    // good
-    TextView firstnameTextView = ...; // good since it is verbose enough to tell you what the object references with the variable is supposed to do.
+    // good since it is verbose enough to tell you what the object references with the variable is supposed to do.
+    TextView firstnameTextView = ...;
+    int age = 12;
+    String lastName;

   <a name="naming--camelcase"></a><a name="10.2"></a>
   - [10.2](#naming--camelcase) Use camelCase when naming objects,